abich1/covid-rates-and-cases/README.md

 Here, we see a screenshot of Map 2 at the landing page or when a county is not clicked.
 ![Proportional symbols map of the United States showing COVID-19 counts](img/map2.png)

-Here, we see a screenshot of Map 2 when King County, WA is clicked.
+Here, we see a screenshot of Map 2 zoomed into Washington and King County, WA clicked.
 ![Proportional symbols map of the United States showing COVID-19 counts, clicking on King County, WA](img/map2click.png)

 # Primary Functions

+* For Map 1, we are intializing a choropleth map showing the rates of COVID-19 in counties in the United States.
+When interacting with the map by hovering over a county, the county name and rates of COVID-19 for that county appear in the upper lefthand corner.

+* For Map 2, we are intializing a proportional symbols map showing the number of cases in counties in the United States.
+Counties are shown with a different colored dot depending on the number of cases by thousands.
+When clicking on a proportional symbol, the county name and case count will be shown in a pop-up.

+The general code flow:

 * Initialize the map
 * Load the data and the layers